lslimpg/blog/src/content/blog/adding-view-count-to-blog.md

 featured: false
 draft: false
 tags:
-  - Cloudflare KV
+  - cloudflare-kv
   - serverless
   - cookies
+  - graphql
+  - cloudflare-d1
-description: Adding page view count using Cloudflare KV and cookies
+description: Exploring different methods to update view count
 ---

+## Table of Contents

-I've taken a slight detour from working on dream-world, as I felt that my blog could use a few extra features than what it currently has out-of-box.
-Two features which I would like my blog to have are page views and comments, and this post covers the steps I've taken to implement the former.
+I'd like my blog to have a few extra features than what it currently has out-of-box.
+Those two being page views and comments, and this post covers the steps I've taken to implement the former.

+## Using Cookies + Cloudflare KV

 Keeping track of page views is a rather simple feature, and so is a perfect first "mini-project" for me to get my feet wet with using some kind of datastore.
 Having set up this site using [Cloudflare Pages](https://pages.cloudflare.com/), I've been really impressed with how easy deployment is, where everything _just works_.
 So this gave me a chance to explore their other products.